Nationals’ suspended game features Joe Ross, a streaker and an oddly long delay

 “I was staying lower around my belt, by my belly button-ish, which felt good, but obviously things weren’t going well,” Ross said of raising his hands.
 “So I was trying to figure some stuff out, and it kind of felt better.
 Felt like it put my hand in a better position trying to deliver my pitches: fastball, change-up and slider.”

 But Ross was ultimately upstaged by rain and a crafty streaker.
-Then the tarp came off the field at 11:35 p.m., when the end of the night finally became official.
+Then the tarp came off the field at 11:35 p.m., the night officially closed.

 Read more on the Washington Nationals: